Floating-point error mitigation

 Floating-point error mitigation is the minimization of errors caused by the fact that real numbers cannot, in general, be accurately represented in a fixed space.
 By definition, floating-point error cannot be eliminated, and, at best, can only be managed.

 Huberto M. Sierra noted in his 1956 patent "Floating Decimal Point Arithmetic Control Means for Calculator":

 The Z1, developed by Konrad Zuse in 1936, was the first computer with floating-point arithmetic and was thus susceptible to floating-point error.
-Early computers, however, with operation times measured in milliseconds, were incapable of solving large, complex problems and thus were seldom plagued with floating-point error.
+Early computers, however, with operation times measured in milliseconds, could not solve large, complex problems and thus were seldom plagued with floating-point error.
 Today, however, with supercomputer system performance measured in petaflops, floating-point error is a major concern for computational problem solvers.

 The following sections describe the strengths and weaknesses of various means of mitigating floating-point error.

 Numerical error analysis

 Though not the primary focus of numerical analysis, numerical error analysis exists for the analysis and minimization of floating-point rounding error.